ppetrovtv/pine_script_docs/source/Strategies.rst

         strategy.entry("Sell", strategy.short, oca_name="My oca", oca_type=strategy.oca.cancel)
         strategy.order("Order", strategy.short, oca_name="My oca", oca_type=strategy.oca.none)

-“Buy” and “Sell” will be placed in different groups as their type is different.
-“Order” will be outside of any group as its type is set to **strategy.oca.none**.
-Moreover, “Buy” will be placed in the exit group as exits are always placed in the **strategy.oca.reduce\_size** type group.
+"Buy" and "Sell" will be placed in different groups as their type is different.
+"Order" will be outside of any group as its type is set to **strategy.oca.none**.
+Moreover, "Buy" will be placed in the exit group as exits are always placed in the **strategy.oca.reduce\_size** type group.